Masterpiece Stories

 Józef Simmler, The Death of Barbara Radziwiłł, 1860, National Museum in Warsaw, Poland.
 Enlarged Detail.

-Józef Simmler’s painting captures the demise of Queen Barbara and the silent witness of King Sigismund II Augustus through its muted colours and sharp details.
+Józef Simmler’s painting captures the demise of Queen Barbara and the silent witness of King Sigismund II Augustus through its muted colors and sharp details.
 The shadows and lines of the different fabrics and laces are exquisite.
-The sombre purples, deep reds, and dull violets add to the melancholy scene.
+The somb purples, deep reds, and dull violets add to the melancholy scene.
 The bright whites, silver greys, and rich yellows contrast and add interest.
 Józef Simmler’s The Death of Barbara Radziwiłł captures a tragic moment from the Polish Golden Age.
 It is a work of great virtuosity and emotion.
-It is marvellous.
+It is marvelous.

 Recommended